-I am a researcher, project manager, and educator interested in the environment, water, and sanitation in high-income and low-income countries alike.
+I am a project manager, researcher, and educator interested in the environment – water and sanitation – in high-income and low-income countries alike.

 I am a doctoral student in sociology at University of California – Santa Cruz.
 My current research evaluates social equity and environmental sustainability around urban water and sanitation systems with a specific interest in transnational comparisons.
 In my free time, I am a founding board member for Public Hygiene Lets Us Stay Human working on urban toilet design and emergency/ecological sanitation in North America.
 I finished a Master of Science degree at Oregon State University with a focus on Water Resources Policy and Management with research on empowerment and gender equality in water and sanitation.

 I grew up in East Tennessee in the United States where my passion for watershed studies was born.
 My experiences with governmental and non-governmental organizations are diverse: environmental education in Tennessee; sustainable agriculture and forest restoration in Central America; water-right permits in Washington; citizen-science and groundwater in Oregon; gender, water, and sanitation in India; and urban sociology, water, and sustainable development in France.